marianagyby/marianagyby/README.md

 ## 👋 Hello, I'm Marian!

-🎓 Recent Graduate from UBC's Master of Data Science Program 🌍 Based in Calgary, Canada
+🎓 Recent Graduate from UBC's Master of Data Science Program

-Data Scientist | Passionate about Turning Data into Insights
+🌍 Based in Calgary, Canada

 📈 Are you looking for a data-driven problem solver with a strong foundation in data science and machine learning?
 I'm a recent graduate from the University of British Columbia's [Master of Data Science](https://github.com/UBC-MDS) program, and I'm enthusiastic about leveraging data to drive informed decision-making and find actionable insights for modern problems.